rabidgremlin/hugo-s3/README.md

 # hugo-s3
 Docker container that can build a hugo site from a git repo and push it to a s3 bucket.

+Should be useable in build tools such as Bitbucket Pipelines and Werker workflows.

 ## usage

 ```